 The next major releases of Dynamics will run on Azure, and customers "will be able to move to the cloud on their own terms," Microsoft said in a statement.

-Microsoft is also planning this week to discuss how partners can profit from the Azure deployment model.
-For one, partners will be able to sell "cloud-enabled" vertical applications, services and add-ons through the Dynamics marketplace.
-Microsoft has also released a Cloud Partner Profitability Guide for partners.
+Microsoft is also planning to discuss how partners can profit from the Azure deployment model.
+For one, partners will be able to sell "cloud-enabled" vertical applications, services and add-ons through the Dynamics marketplace, Microsoft said.

 Also Monday, Microsoft gave showgoers a look at Dynamics AX 2012.
 The beta version of the ERP application will be available this month, with a general release expected in August, Microsoft said.

 Features in AX 2012 include a series of "Unified Natural Models," described by Microsoft as "a library of business processes that reflect real-world situations."

 In addition, Microsoft announced that Dynamics SL 2011 and the on-premises version of Dynamics CRM 2011 are both generally available, and that Dynamics GP 2010 R2 will be generally available on May 1.

 Microsoft CEO Steve Ballmer and Kirill Tatarinov, corporate vice president for Microsoft Business Solutions, are expected to discuss the news and other topics during a keynote address Monday.

 Chris Kanaracus covers enterprise software and general technology breaking news for The IDG News Service.
 Chris's e-mail address is [email protected]